 We’d seen a lot more poverty than riches and it didn’t seem like rocket science to us that if we had two children, we could give them a better start in life than if we had to split our time and finances between three children or more.
 We were also acutely aware of how quickly the global population was increasing, and while we did want to have children, didn’t want to add to what we saw as a problem.”

 “I’m around 55 years old, happily married since I was 22, and childless.
 Neither of us ever really wanted to have children.
 It’s not that we don’t like them!
 I love my nieces and nephews and my husband is a teacher so looks after kids at school all week.
 However it is so much nicer to be able to borrow someone else’s children and then hand them back when they start to get tired and stroppy!

 How wonderful to have the ability to be spontaneous: when we’ve wanted to go out on a whim we’ve never had to rush around looking for childcare.
 Then there’s the joy of uninterrupted sleep all night every night, and long lie ins at weekends…”

 Children in small families can do better.
-While family dynamics vary hugely and generalisations are hard to make, many children benefit from greater attention from their parents and the opportunities that arise from fewer siblings.
+While family dynamics vary hugely and kids grow up happy in famiies of all sizes, many children benefit from greater attention from their parents and the opportunities that arise from fewer siblings.
 They can learn social skills and understanding from spending more time with children from other families and from being involved in adult activities.
 They can be more self-sufficient, mature and well-behaved.
 In fact, some research in 2016 suggested that each additional child in a family can have a negative effect on how well his or her siblings do in later life.